-Budgies have efficient digestive systems that rapidly churn through food.
+Budgies have efficient digestive systems that rapidly metabolize food for energy.

-When undigested food is present in their droppings, it indicates an issue with the intestine or stomach.
-Infection, disease, and parasites can all be responsible.
+When undigested food is present in their droppings, it indicates an issue with the intestines or stomach.
+Infection, disease, and parasites (worms) can be responsible.

 Budgie Poop Color Meaning

-Consistency is what matters in budgie droppings.
-A healthy budgie may have bright green poop rather than a more standard dark olive green poop.
+Consistency matters in budgie droppings, which means that a healthy budgie may have bright green poop rather than a standard dark olive green poop.

-Certain foods can temporarily discolor a budgie’s feces, such as cherries and blueberries.
-The discolored feces should occur within 24-48 hours as the digestive system rapidly processes food.
+Certain foods, such as cherries and blueberries, can temporarily discolor a budgie’s feces.
+The discolored feces should occur within 24-48 hours as the digestive system quickly processes food.

-Feces changes in color as they dry, so only monitor the color of fresh/new feces.
+Feces change color as they dry, so only monitor the color of fresh/new feces.

 |Green:||Olive green poop indicates normal, healthy droppings, whereas bright green poop can signify that a budgie isn’t eating or has liver issues.|